iotaledger/tips/text/0004-new-pre-coordicide-consensus/0004-new-pre-coordicide-consensus.md

 A solid bundle tail of a bundle that has no approvers.

 `Approved transaction Roots`:
-All `seened` (by milestone) transaction that can be reached by walking from a given transaction down to its parents.
-The walk must terminate once we reached a `seened` transaction.
+All `seen` (by milestone) transactions that can be reached by traversing the past cone of a given transaction.
+We walk down via trunk and branch to all possible paths.
+The walk must terminate once we reached a `seen` transaction.

 `Transaction Snapshot Index`:
 The index of the milestone that marked the transaction as `seen`